 - The sewer safety test will last approximately 30 minutes.

 - Inspection crews will not need to enter buildings, unless to gain access to building rooftops.

 - Faucets and bathroom facilities can still be used during smoke testing.

-Tips to prevent simulated smoke from entering your building (complete prior to test):
+Tips to prevent simulated smoke from entering your home or building (complete prior to test):